-Units are redeemable only by unitholders being Authorised Participants at the unitholders' option and accordingly are therefore classified as financial liabilities.
-The units can be put back to the Fund at any time (subject to the Corporations Act 2001 and the Fund's Constitution) for cash based on the redeption price.
+Units are normally redeemable only by unitholders being Authorised Participants at the unitholders' option (other unitholders only have a right to redeem units in special circumstances) and are accordingly therefore classified as financial liabilities.
+The units can be put back to the Fund at any time (subject to the Corporations Act 2001 and the Fund's Constitution) for cash based on the redemption price.
 The fair value of redeemable units is measured at the redemption amount that is payable (based on the redemption unit price) at the end of the reporting period if unitholders exercised their right to redeem units in the Fund.